-Suppose you have an array A indexed by I, and you wish to apply a function f(x) to each element of A along I. In a conventional programming language, this would require a loop over the elements of A; however, in almost all cases, Analytica's array abstraction does this automatically - the expression is simply f(A), and the result remains indexed by f(A).
-However, there are a few cases where Analytica does not automatically array abstract, or it is possible to write a user-defined function that does not automatically array abstract (e.g., by declaring a parameter to be of type f(A), page 318).
-For example, Analytica does not array abstract over functions such as f(A) f(A)
+Suppose you have an array A indexed by I, and you wish to apply a function f(x) to each element of A along I. In a conventional programming language, this would require a loop over the elements of A; however, in almost all cases, Analytica's array abstraction does this automatically the expression is simply f(A), and the result remains indexed by i.
+However, there are a few cases where Analytica does not automatically array abstract, or it is possible to write a userdefined function that does not automatically array abstract (e.g., by declaring a parameter to be of type Atom, page 330).
+For example, Analytica does not array abstract over functions such as Sequence, Split, Subset, or Unique, since these return unindexed lists of varying lengths that are unknown until the function evaluates.
+Suppose we have the following variables defined (note that A is an array of text values):

-A: Index\1 ▼
+A: Index_1 ▼

-1 A, 1 в, С
+1 А, В, С

-2 D, 1 E, F
+2 D, E, F

-3 G, 1 Ι,Η
+3 G, Н, I